 Professionalism is an important part of the social work program at Northwestern and students are expected to act in a manner consistent with the essential attributes of the social work profession.
 Student behaviors should be focused on creating productive interactions with the university, program, peers, and faculty.
 Students are expected to conduct all communications, including electronics, in a professional manner.
-Student attributes and behaviors are used to assess admission and continuation program decisions.
+Regardless of the modality in which a student attends class, established expectations for course behavior and professionalism will be maintained.
+One's classroom setting is considered a professional working environment and should be treated as such.
+Student attitudes and behaviors inside and outside of the classroom are used to assess admission and continuation program decisions.